ashur-k/RR-Clothes/README.md

 4. Favicon error is still not resolved, I have decided to resolve it in future release of RR-Cloth.
 5. I want to write JavaScript/jQuery code where first item in product variant is selected automatically when its size changes on product details, I didn’t have enough time to write and test code.
 For current use, a message has been added for the users to ensure that the product is selected.
 6. Size guide is last minute addition to RR-Clothes this part of site is in development.
 In future update sizes guides are going to be displayed more dynamically and appropriately with updated styling.
+7. At the adding product catergory has no impact on site.
+If new category is added by site admin, it will not visible on site, unless it is progrmatically added to code.
+In future I am update, I am planning to update in a way, that when admin adds new category to site, there will be a choice for admin to that what heading of navigation bar that category belongs.

 # Technologies used